The Admissions Process: Your Path to D.C.

 • Actionable strategies for last-minute resume-building activities.

-• An open Q&A forum to address any questions and connect with other students.
+• An open Q&A to address any questions students may have.

 To ensure all participants are set up for success, we have several core requirements for acceptance:

-• Good standing with the University and no current Office of Student Support and Judicial Affairs actions.
+• Good standing with the University (currently meeting minimum progress, minimum GPA requirements, and have no current negative Office of Student Support and Judicial Affairs actions.)

 After the program has reached capacity for a given term, eligible students will be waitlisted pending availability in the program.
 Waitlisted students may participate in all workshops and will be notified if there has been an opening in the program.